SamyaDaleh/CL-Toolbox/doc/doc.md

 ##### SRCG Binarization

-The binarizaion of a simple range concatenation grammar follows an optimized approach.
+The binarization of a simple range concatenation grammar follows an optimized approach.
 Similar to the binarization of a context free grammar for each clause with more than 2 left hand side predicates a new predicate with a new nonterminal is introduced and replacing all but one predicate.
 However, which